The answer in one paragraph

 Summary

 Quick Answer: Certification means an independent test body has tested the material or structure under defined conditions and issued a documented result.
 For UK event tents, the relevant standards are EN 13501-1 (fire) and EN 13782 (structural).
-Key Figures: EN 13501-1 Class B — LP Tent canopy material; EN 13782:2005 — structural compliance; Beaufort 6 — independent wind-load test result.
+Key Figures: EN 13501-1 Class B — LP Tent canopy material; EN 13782:2005 — structural compliance; 60 mph wind rating on every LP Tent structure (40 mph for the Alu45) — engineering wind-loading calculations plus live testing.
 Next Step: See all Temporium certifications on the certifications page at /certifications/.

 Frequently Asked Questions